UTRGV-SMSS/LT_progress/README.md

-# LT_progress
+# Learning Targets Progress Tracker

+These files generate a PDF checklist of Learning Targets and a Progress Grid updated from a Blackboard gradebook for all students.

-To run this script, you need to have the CSV and DataFrames packages.
-To add them run the following:
+To run this script and to generate the PDF:

-`using Pkg; Pkg.add(["CSV", "DataFrames"])`
+1. Make sure you have a $\LaTeX$ distribution and a recent version of Julia installed.

-The gradebook should be exported from Blackboard in the CSV format using commas not tabs as the seperators.
-You also need to delete any "Preview Users" from the CSV file.
+2. Download the gradebook from Blackboard in the CSV format using commas not tabs as the separators.
-The name of the exported CSV file is expected to be `gb.csv`.
+Rename the downloaded CSV file to 'gb.csv'

-After running the `process.jl` file, compile the `progress.tex` file using $\LaTeX$.
+3. Delete any "Preview Users" from the CSV file.
+4. In Julia run the code `using Pkg; Pkg.add(["CSV", "DataFrames"])`  to install the required packages.
+This only needs to be run the first time Julia is run.
+5. run the script 'process.jl'.
+This will generate a file 'students.tex'
+6. Compile the $\LaTeX$ file 'progress.tex'.